domnulvlad/KLineKWP1281Lib/README.md

 ![temporary power](media/power_s-kontakt.png)

 ## The Arduino side of things
 This code has been tested well on the Arduino UNO (and it will work the same on its smaller counterparts, the Nano, Pro Micro and Pro Mini).
-Itshould work fine on the MEGA as well, but I haven't tested it yet.
+It should work fine on the MEGA as well, but I haven't tested it yet.
 #####
-Bundled is a copy of the *SoftwareSerial* library, so no additional libraries are necesarry for the core operation.
+Bundled is a copy of the *SoftwareSerial* library, so no additional libraries are necessary for the core operation.
 #####
 Also included is a full library demo, `KW1281_dv_Demo.ino`.
 #### Connection diagram: